federico-fogolari/pdb2trent/README.md

 # pdb2trent
-Translational Rotational entropy from pbd configurational ensembles
+Translational Rotational entropy from pdb configurational ensembles

 The program computes the rotational-translational entropy of one molecule with respect to the other.
 The input is a PDB with multiple models for the